pkfrank/mgocomments/README.md

 Step 4) Navigate to MGoBoard

-Step 5) Make sure it's "enabled" via TamperMonkey
+Step 5) Make sure it's "enabled" via TamperMonkey (you might need to refresh)

 ## Technical Notes
 I put this together over a weekend or two using Javascript/JQuery.
 I'm a complete novice, so it's probably not as efficient/clean as it could be.
 Please contribute if you see missing features or have ideas to make it better.